 Of the 26 hospitals in Alaska, 22 are eligible for the Medicaid PI Program.
 Of the 22 EHs, one has not been able to meet the patient volume requirements.
-The State has 13 hospitals currently identified by the Flex Monitoring Team as CAHs (2015).
-There are no Rural Health Clinics in Alaska (CMS QCOR search, January 2019), and 29 FQHCs provide services at 165 sites in the State (Health Resources and Services Administration (HRSA), 2015).
-Most Alaskans have some form of health insurance coverage, although 10.3 percent of its residents lack any health insurance (Gallup, 2015).
+The State has 13 hospitals currently identified as Critical Access Hospitals (CAH) (CMS QCOR search, May 2020).
+There are no Rural Health Clinics in Alaska (CMS QCOR search, May 2020), and 27 FQHCs provide services in the State (Health Resources and Services Administration (HRSA), 2020).
+Most Alaskans have some form of health insurance coverage, although 12.6 percent of its residents lack any health insurance (US Census, 2018).